OsvaldoHdez/BigData/Unit-2/Practices/README.md

 scala> val chi = ChiSquareTest.test(df, "features", "label").head
 chi: org.apache.spark.sql.Row = [[0.6872892787909721,0.6822703303362126],WrappedArray(2, 3),[0.75,1.5]]

-// We take the values of the dataframe println(s"pValues = ${chi.getAs[Vector](0)}")
+// 8.
+We take the values of the dataframe println(s"pValues = ${chi.getAs[Vector](0)}")
 pValues = [0.6872892787909721,0.6822703303362126]

-//Next we will look for the grade of fredom of the model println(s"degreesOfFreedom ${chi.getSeq[Int](1).mkString("[", ",", "]")}") degreesOfFreedom [2,3]
+// 9.
+Next we will look for the grade of fredom of the model println(s"degreesOfFreedom ${chi.getSeq[Int](1).mkString("[", ",", "]")}")
+degreesOfFreedom [2,3]

-// finally certain values are extracted from a given vector all based on the chi square function println(s"statistics ${chi.getAs[Vector](2)}") statistics [0.75,1.5]
+// 10.
+Finally certain values are extracted from a given vector all based on the chi square function println(s"statistics ${chi.getAs[Vector](2)}") statistics [0.75,1.5]
 ```

 ### Summarizer